niemopen/niem-naming-design-rules/ndr6-outline.md

 </div>
 <center><i><a name="fig4-21"></a>Figure 4-21: An augmentation point</i></center><p/>

+An augmentation point defined in a reference or extension schema must:

+- Be in the same namespace as the type
-Note that the augmentation point element has the same namespace and name as the type, with the suffix "Type" replaced by "AugmentationPoint".
-The augmentation point is always defined with cardinality (minOccurs 0, maxOccurs unbounded) to ensure that it can support an arbitrary number of augmentations.
-The augmentation point is always last in the `xs:sequence` schema element.
-Because it is abstract, it cannot appear in messages -- it is a placeholder for element substitution only.
+- Have the same name as the type with "Type" replaced by "AugmentationPoint"
+- Have unlimited cardinality (minOccurs, maxOccurs unbounded) to support an arbitrary number of augmentations
+- Be the last element in the type schema

+Because an augmentation point is abstract, it cannot appear in messages - it is a placeholder for element substitution only.

 The augmentation point element may be constrained in subset or message schema documents, or omitted if not needed in a particular message specification.

-In order to augment a CCC type with an element, a namespace defines an *augmentation type* to contain the augmenting properties.
-It also declares a corresponding *augmentation element* that is substitutable for the augmentation point.
+One way to augment a CCC type with an element is to define:

+- An augmentation type to contain the augmenting properties, and
+- An augmentation element based on the augmentation type that is substitutable for the augmentation point.

 Figure 4-22 shows the XSD for a namespace augmenting `nc:PersonType` with two properties.
 (The corresponding CMF is shown in figures 4-19 and 4-20 above.)

  <div style="font-size:90%;">